-It’s about fostering a certain type of environment where individuals can seamlessly collaborate, exchange information, brainstorm ideas, and ultimately compliment each other in the best possible way.
+It’s about fostering a certain type of environment where individuals can seamlessly collaborate, exchange information, brainstorm ideas, and ultimately complement each other in the best possible way.

 Collaboration is the enabler of innovation.
 It’s what makes teams push their limits and learn new things.